 But after 6 months of physical therapy, I had plateaued.
 I could still only walk about a mile without pain, although at least now it wasn’t utterly debilitating.
 And in some ways I’d actually gotten worse, the pain migrating from my groin up to my lower abdominal muscles.
 The physical therapist suggested I tried dry needling to deal with the knot in my abdominals.
 At that point I was willing to try anything, an insurance was willing to pay for it, so I gave it a go.

 An hour of awkward, excruciating pain later, during which I had to simultaneously relax while someone put a needle in me and also describe the sensations I was feeling in terms of hot, sharp, or spasm.
 I couldn’t just zone out and focus on something different, the way you do when you get a blood draw or regular shot.
 Unlike the pain of labor, I had no guarantees of success, and no endorphins to help.
 In a word, it sucked.
-It also didn’t help at all; the tech who performed the procedure never did got get the kind of muscle spasm she was trying to get from the knot in my abdominal muscle in order to force it to relax.
+It also didn’t help at all; the tech who performed the procedure never did get the kind of muscle spasm she was trying to get from the knot in my abdominal muscle to force it to relax.
 She tried other locations, with more success in terms of getting the results she was looking for, but it wasn’t what I have been sent there for, and it didn’t help with anything.
 When she tried putting a needle into my side — in that precise place that teenage boys like to grab women and squeeze thinking that it tickles and refusing to understand that no, it actually hurts, I’m flinching because it hurts — I stopped her and left.

-So then my physical therapist sent me to a orthopedic doctor.
+So then my physical therapist sent me to an orthopedic doctor.
 During intake, the physician’s assistant had me get an x-ray, which turned up a cam lesion, and possible symptoms of something called femoral acetabular impingement.

-She referred me for an MRI which took about two weeks to get.
-When they told me that I might need physical therapy before insurance would approve the mri, I laughed.
-By that point I’ve been in physical therapy for 6 months, it was my physical therapist who’d referred me to them.
+She referred me for an MRI, which took about two weeks to get.
+When they told me that I might need physical therapy before insurance would approve the MRI, I laughed.
+By that point, I’ve been in physical therapy for 6 months, it was my physical therapist who’d referred me to them.

 Thankfully, insurance didn’t argue.